CHRO vs HR Director: Dubai People Leadership Compared

 A CHRO operates at the C-suite level.
 They focus on strategic leadership and aligning human capital with business objectives, not just managing HR tasks.

 Think of it this way: a CHRO is building the people strategy that drives your entire business forward.
-They're in board meetings, shaping culture from the top, deciding how the organisation should evolve as you scale.
+They're in board meetings, shaping culture from the top, deciding how the organization should evolve as you scale.

 They act as trusted advisors to the CEO and the rest of the C-Suite, working alongside your CFO and COO to solve business problems through people solutions.